 The user of the SPI cores MUST maintain coherency of CPOL and CPHA values for both SPI Master and all of the SPI Slaves, in order for the protocol to work properly.

 The SPI design supports maximum SPI_CLK frequency of SYSTEM_CLK / 4, as both the master and the slaves share the same SYSTEM_CLK.
-If the clocks being used by the master and slaves are different, the maximum supported frequency is SLAVE_SYSTEM_CLK / 4.
+If different clock domains are used by the master and slaves, the maximum supported frequency is SLAVE_SYSTEM_CLK / 4.

+Note: In case of different clock domains, it is essential to add filter for the SPI signals, since the MASTER's signals, in this case, are a-synchronous to the SLAVE's signals.

 2.1 SPI Master Design